SathyaBhat/sathyasays.com/content/posts/2018-05-28-scanning-docker-image-for-vulnerabilities-with-aqua-microscanner.md

 <!--more-->

 I found recently that Aqua has introduced a free-to-use tool called <a href="https://github.com/aquasecurity/microscanner" target="_blank" rel="noopener">Aqua MicroScanner</a> for scanning container images for package vulnerabilities.
-What makes this even more attractive and easy-to-use is that it doesn&#8217;t need any elaborate or predefined server setups &#8211; and all that is needed to use this is:
+What makes this even more attractive and easy-to-use is that it doesn't need any elaborate or predefined server setups &#8211; and all that is needed to use this is:

   * Get a token from Aqua
   * Add the scanner and run it as part of the container build process